Beginning Steps To Growing Indoor Bonsai Trees

 Another technique used to shape trees is by wrapping the branches in a thick gauge wire.
 You can manipulate the way your tree grows by carefully wrapping the wires around the branches which you wish to shift the position of.
 This process can be done all year, though is most likely to be used for a freshly potted plant to help it stand straight in the early months.

-This is obviously a huge simplification of the process, but should give you the general idea.
+This is obviously a huge simplification of the process but should give you a general idea.
 You can learn a bit more about wiring up a bonsai tree here.

 Growing Bonsai Trees Indoors

 Growing bonsai trees is a fun and rewarding hobby enjoyed by millions.
-Bonsai trees are quite beautiful, and can provide years of enjoyment pruning and growing them.
+Bonsai trees are quite beautiful and can provide years of enjoyment pruning and growing them.
 The great thing about bonsai is the large range of different plants means there’s a viable plant for nearly any location and effort level.
-Whether you want a fast growing challenge, or a small plant seldom touch for an office desk, there’s a plant for you.
+Whether you want a fast-growing challenge or a small plant that’s seldom touched for an office desk, there’s a bonsai tree for you.

-For those looking for a simple started kit check out this one on Amazon.
+For those looking for a simple starter kit check out this one on Amazon.
 It’s a great start for a beginner and directly supports this site.
 We get a small commission for every purchase so it helps us keep producing articles.
-We’d also recommend checking out a local nursery to get a full grown plant to start from.
+We’d also recommend checking out a local nursery to get a full-grown plant to start from.
+The benefit of shopping locally is there are often fellow gardeners working that can help answer questions.

 As we mentioned, this is a simple primer and there’s so much more to learn about growing and caring for bonsai trees.
 We’ll be putting together some more details that go more in-depth on the specific aspects of care, so stay tuned.